django-guardian/django-guardian/docs/userguide/assign.rst

 For user
 ~~~~~~~~

-Continuing our example we now can allow Joe user to view some task:
+Continuing our example we now can allow Joe user to assign some task:

 .. code-block:: python